 Professor Daniel Serwer (Ph.D, Princeton) is a senior fellow at the Foreign Policy Institute of the Johns Hopkins School of Advanced International Studies, where he taught conflict management for a decade.
-He is affiliated as a scholar with the Middle East Institute and serves on the board of the Syria Justice and Accountability Center, as well as on the J Street Advisory Council.
+He serves on the board of the Syria Justice and Accountability Center, as well as on the J Street Advisory Council.
 His current interests focus on the civilian instruments needed to protect U.S. national security as well as transition and state-building in the Middle East, North Africa, and the Balkans.
 His book, Righting the Balance: How You Can Help Protect America, was published in November 2013 by Potomac Books.

 Formerly vice president for centers of peacebuilding innovation at the United States Institute of Peace, he led teams there working on rule of law, religion, economics, media, technology, security sector governance, and gender.
 He was also vice president for peace and stability operations at USIP, where he led its peacebuilding work in Iraq, Afghanistan, Sudan, and the Balkans and served as Executive Director of the Hamilton/Baker Iraq Study Group.
 Serwer has worked on preventing inter-ethnic and sectarian conflict in Iraq and has facilitated dialogue between Serbs and Albanias in the Balkans.